Favourite papers?

 Masters student

-BSc Marine and Wildlife Biology, Griffith University
+BSc - Marine and Wildlife Biology | Griffith University

 Tori is a Master of Science student, majoring in marine biology.
 After completing her undergraduate degree, Tori spent the following two and a half years working as a full-time marine biologist in the Maldives.
 Here she focused mainly on sea turtle rehabilitation, coral reef restoration and science communication/education.
 It was also in the Maldives that Tori became interested in the importance of fish and small-scale fisheries to developing nations such as the Maldives.

-Tori's current project:
+Tori's current projects:

-Creating a shark and ray checklist for the Shark Search Indo-Pacific project for Samoa
+• Creating a shark and ray checklist for the Shark Search Indo-Pacific project for Samoa

 Favourite species?

-Ornate Eagle Ray Aetomylaeus vespertilio
+Ornate Eagle Ray (Aetomylaeus vespertilio)